AndreKR/XdebugFlamechart/README.md

 ## Limitations

+* Right now it doesn't read trace files yet.
+Theres a branch where I started working on that.
 * Xdebug does not give information about *when*, within one function, another function is called.
 The Flamechart just shows all called functions on the left of each calling function
+* There is currently no Node.js version because I don't have a profile file handy that is so large that it would require a standalone converter.

 ## Source